ncuskey/silver-umbrella/README.md

 ## Kiosk — Timed Writing

  A focused, student-facing timed writing interface is available at `/kiosk`.

  - Clean two-step flow: setup, then writing only
-  - Step 1 (Setup): Enter optional student name and select duration (minutes), then press Continue.
+   - Step 1 (Setup): Enter optional student name and select duration (minutes), choose options, then press Continue.
    - Step 2 (Writing): Only the text field is shown.
 The timer starts automatically on the first character typed.
 No word or character counters, and no stop‑early control to avoid distractions.
  - Session end: When time elapses, the page beeps and switches to a completion view where the text can be copied or downloaded as `.txt`, or a new session can be started.
  - Navigation: The top nav is hidden during the writing step to keep the student focused.

+ Options on setup
+ - Prevent paste during writing: Blocks paste events while the timer is running.
+ - Show timer in writing view: Displays a subtle countdown in the top‑right during writing.

 ## Breaking Changes (v9.0)